Golda Meir: First phase of the war

 On 13 April, she was hospitalized in Tel Aviv due to a suspected heart attack.
 Ben-Gurion and the political department heads urged her to guard her health and come to Jerusalem as soon as she could.
 They asked her to be "the mother of this city", and that her "words to 100,000 residents will be a source of blessing and encouragement".
 However, she felt it was a secondary and temporary role.

-Instead, on 6 May, she visited Haifa after its 22 April occupation by Hagannah.
-This trip had a significant impact on her.
-There, she witnessed an elderly Arab woman emerging from a destroyed house, clutching to her few remaining belongings.
-When the two women made eye contact, they burst into tears.
-Meir went on to call the mass exodus of Arabs before the War of Independence in 1948 "dreadful", and likened it to what befall the Jews in Nazi-occupied Europe.
+Instead, on 6 May, she visited Haifa after its 22 April occupation by Haganah.
+Meir called the mass expulsion and flight of Arabs before the 1948 Palestine war "dreadful", and likened it to what befell the Jews in Nazi-occupied Europe.
 She returned to Tel Aviv, and eventually to Jerusalem two weeks before the end of the mandate.

-On 10 May, Meir had a second meeting with Abdullah I. She travelled to Amman in secret, disguised as an Arab woman.
-He proposed that Palestine be absorbed into Jordan, with autonomy granted to majority-Jewish areas.
-Golda rejected the proposal.
-It then seemed likely that Abdullah I would invade.
+On the 11th of May, alongside Ezra Danin, Meir had a second meeting with Abdullah I. Abdullah had refused to meet her at Naharayim again, citing safety concerns, and told her that if she wanted to meet with him she would need to make her way to Amman.
+He had also refused to notify the Arab Legion of her arrival, forcing Meir to travel to Amman in secret disguised as an Arab woman.

+The two met Abdullah in the home of an associate of Danin.
+According to Meir's account, when asked if Abdullah would break the promise he made to her at Naharayim, he responded by claiming that he had made the promise when he was alone, but now he was "one of five", and that he did not have the capability to fulfill the promise alone.
+Abdullah asked Meir to let him integrate Jordan into Palestine, with Jews being granted representation in the Jordanian parliament, but Meir refused.

+By the end of the meeting, the two failed to reach an agreement and Abdullah told Meir that he would be forced to invade due to pressure from the Arab League.
+Meir expressed that she would be open to meeting him again after Israel had won the war.